Resources for Teachers

 The Science Behind Art Conservation

-Winterthur conservators and scientists will lead science and art teachers in case-based explorations of the scientific-principals behind art conservation.
-Examine objects up close in teh conservation labs, watch conservators in action, and learn practical ways to apply what you learn to your classroom teaching.
-Our conservators and scientists have honed their teaching skills as professors for the Winterthur/University of Delaware Program in Art Conservation, and Winterthur is one of only 15 museums in the country to have a science lab--this is an experience you can't get anywhere else!
-Special price of $15 per member, $25 per non-member includes lunch.
+Winterthur conservators and scientists will lead science and art teachers in case-based explorations of the scientific principles behind art conservation.
+Examine objects close up in the conservation labs, watch conservators in action, and learn practical ways to apply what you learn to your classroom teaching.
+Special price of $15 per member; $25 per non-member includes lunch.

 Enjoy Winterthur in all its seasonal splendor!
 Take a Yuletide tour and learn more about preparations involved in this annual display, then try your hand at creating some Yuletide-décor of your own.

 Field Trip Scholarship Application

 Through the generosity of corporate sponsors, scholarships are available to qualifying groups based on diversity of student population, percentage of students who receive free or reduced lunch, and the amount of state or federal aid the organization receives.
 Such financial aid can cover off-site program costs, student admission fees, and transportation costs of up to $250 per day.

 Email the information, requested below, to firstname.lastname@example.org or send it in a letter to the School Programs Office, Winterthur Museum, Winterthur, Delaware 19735.
 Alternatively, fax the application letter to us at 302.888.4953.

 If you prefer, you can print and fill out this application formand mail or fax it to us.

 Apply as soon as possible after making your reservation.
 We will notify you within two days of receipt to confirm the amount of your award.
 Scholarships are available on a first-come, first-served basis.